richpl/PyBasic/README.md

 ## Example programs

-A number of example BASIC programs have been supplied in the repository:
+A number of example BASIC programs have been supplied in the repository, in the examples directory:

 * *regression.bas* - A program to exercise the key programming language constructs in such a way as to allow verification that the interpreter is functioning correctly.